-- Promote community efforts to aid crime victims Promote community-based coordinated public and private efforts to aid crime victims.
-Coordination may include, but is not limited to, serving on state, federal, local, or Native American task forces, commissions, working groups, coalitions, and/or multi-disciplinary teams.
-Coordination efforts also include developing written agreements that contribute to better and more comprehensive services to crime victims.
-Coordination efforts qualify an organization to receive SASP victim assistance funds but are not activities that can be supported with SASP funds. - Help victims apply for compensation benefits Such assistance may include identifying and notifying crime victims of the availability of compensation, assisting them with the application forms and procedures, obtaining necessary documentation, and/or checking on claim status. - Comply with federal rules regulating grants Applicants must comply with the applicable provisions of SASP, the Program Guidelines, and the requirements of the OJP Financial Guide, effective edition (http://www.ojp.usdoj.gov/FinGuide/), which includes maintaining appropriate programmatic and financial records that fully disclose the amount and disposition of SASP funds received.
+- Help victims apply for compensation benefits Such assistance may include identifying and notifying crime victims of the availability of compensation, assisting them with the application forms and procedures, obtaining necessary documentation, and/or checking on claim status. - Comply with federal rules regulating grants Applicants must comply with the applicable provisions of SASP, the Program Guidelines, and other requirements outlined in the special conditions to the subgrant award.
 This includes financial documentation for disbursements, daily time and attendance records specifying time devoted to allowable SASP victim services, client files, the portion of the project supplied by other sources of revenue, job descriptions, contracts for service, and other records which facilitate an effective audit. - Comply with CJCC grant requirements Agencies must adhere to financial and programmatic guidelines; comply with deadlines; and provide all information to CJCC as requested in a timely fashion. - Services to victims of federal crimes Applicants must provide services to victims of federal crimes on the same basis as victims of state and/or local crimes. - Promote victim safety CJCC prohibits activities that compromise victim safety, such as requiring victims to meet with offenders. - No charges to victims for SASP-funded services Applicants must provide services to crime victims at no charge through the SASP-funded project. - Nondisclosure of confidential and private information Eligible agencies must have policies and procedures in place that protect the confidentiality and privacy of persons receiving services.
 Absent informed, written, reasonably time-limited consent, agencies must not disclose, reveal, or release any personally identifying information or individual information collected in connection with services requested, utilized, or denied through a subgrantee program regardless of whether the information is encoded, encrypted, hashed, or otherwise protected.
-The term 'personally identifying information' means individually identifying information for or about an individual.
-This includes information likely to disclose the location of a victim of domestic violence, dating violence, sexual assault, or stalking, , including - o a first and last name; - a home or other physical address; - contact information (including a postal, e-mail or Internet protocol address, or telephone or facsimile number); - a social security number, driver license number, passport number, or student identification number; and - any other information, including date of birth, racial or ethnic background, or religious affiliation, that would serve to identify any individual.
+The term 'personally identifying information' or 'personal information' means individually identifying information for or about an individual.
+This includes information likely to disclose the location of a victim of domestic violence, dating violence, sexual assault, or stalking, , including - o a first and last name: - o a home or other physical address; - o contact information (including a postal, e-mail or Internet protocol address, or telephone or facsimile number); - o a social security number, driver license number, passport number, or student identification number; and - any other information, including date of birth, racial or ethnic background, or religious affiliation, that would serve to identify any individual.